-The ICODA initiative remains in a driver project mode of operation currently, with these projects helping to shape our processes, tools and ways of working.
-Our driver projects were funded when the ICODA initiative was set up initially or were selected as part of a Gates Foundation Grand Challenges ICODA open funding call, which launched in December 2020, with grant awards announced in July 2021.
-You can find our approved projects below, all of which are focused on COVID-19.
-All of our project teams are very open to collaboration with researchers working in parallel or adjacent areas where co-working can be of public benefit.
+The ICODA initiative ran in a “driver project” mode of operation, with projects helping to shape our processes, tools and ways of working as they ran.
+Our driver projects were funded when the ICODA initiative was set up initially or were selected as part of a Gates Foundation Grand Challenges ICODA open funding call, which launched in December 2020, with grant awards having been announced in July 2021.
+You can find our approved projects listed below, all of which focused on COVID-19.
+Our project teams were very open to collaboration with researchers working in parallel or adjacent areas where co-working was of public benefit.

 |Request ID||Lead Researcher(s)||Lead Institution(s)||Approval date||Research Proposal|

 |University of Edinburgh, University of Manitoba, Murdoch Children’s Research Institute, University of New South Wales||10 Mar 2021||Describe trends and regional differences in preterm births (PTB) and stillbirth during COVID-19 pandemic lockdowns globally, using population-representative aggregate data and standardized outcome definitions.|

 |002||Fernando Bozza||Fiocruz||5 May 2021||Real-world value of COVID-19 vaccines in Brazil for protecting individuals from severe disease and for protecting the entire population from being infected|

 |003||Catherine Arsenault||Harvard T.H.
 Chan School of Public Health||5 May 2021||Effect of the COVID-19 pandemic and associated containment policies such as curfews on the quality of health care in seven countries and the rates of mortality from non-COVID conditions|